benihime91/SIIM-COVID19-DETECTION-KAGGLE/net-retinanet/readme.md

 The best checkpoints can then be directly replaced with the retinanet weights in our [inference notebook](https://www.kaggle.com/nischaydnk/604e8587410a-v2m-bin-weighted) to obtain our result.

-*Note: Original training was done on a single NVIDIA V100 16GB GPU.*